DevExpress-Examples/winforms-pictureedit-add-custom-graphic-operation-watermark/Readme.md

 The steps to add a WatermarkCommand (and other commands) to the image editor are as follows.

 1. Create a new class (WatermarkGraphicOperation) that performs an operation on an image.
 The operation must be a BaseCachedGraphicOperation descendant.
+Users can undo and redo BaseCachedGraphicOperations while the image editor is active.

 2. You can allow users to customize the operation's settings in a custom panel with controls before the operation is applied.
 The panel must implement the IToolSettingsControl interface.
 The IToolSettingsControl.GetOperation method must return the customized graphic operation (WatermarkGraphicOperation).<br>